compbiozurich/UZH-BIO392/course-results/2019/paloma-toedtli/Src-kinase/Activity4_Src_analysis.md

 ### UniProt visualisation of a Src kinase

 For this exercise, HCK kinase has been chosen.
 The PDB ID with the maximum coverage (79-526) corresponds to 1AD5.
 The structure shown in UniProt is a homodimer of two kinases.
-In order to have a view similar to that in the Abl kinase paper, only should be shown.
+In order to have a view similar to that in the Abl kinase paper, only one should be shown.

 The red dots shown in the paper corresponds to the ligand, the ATP.
 In the figure, the same ligand can be identified within the protein kinase domain.